AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ### Create a new Asset Compute project

-Asset Compute application projects, which contain one or more Asset Compute workers, are generated using the the interactive Adobe I/O CLI.
-Asset Compute applications are specially structured Adobe Project Firefly applications, which are in turn Node.js applications.
+Asset Compute projects, which contain one or more Asset Compute workers, are generated using the the interactive Adobe I/O CLI.
+Asset Compute projects are specially structured Adobe Project Firefly projects, which are in turn Node.js projects.

 + [Create a new Asset Compute project](./develop/project.md)